Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Appendix: Omitted Proofs

 Here, we prove the consequences of the assumtions discussed in Section \ref{sec:assumptions}.
-For our proof, we rely on a fundamental result on the convergence to stationary distributions of ergodic Markov chains.
+For our proof, we rely on a fundamental result on the convergence of ergodic Markov chains to stationary distributions.

 \begin{theorem}[Ergodic Theorem, \cite{norrisDiscretetimeMarkov1997}] Let $T$ be ergodic with stationary distribution $\pi$, and let $b_0$ be any initial distribution.
 Let $(X_n)_{n \geq 0}$ be a Markov chain with respect to $T$ with initial distribution $b_0$.
 Then, for any bounded function $f: \mc S \to \R$ we have